leddoo/cpp-gui/README.md

 ```

-License: cc0.
+License: MIT.
 Any libraries used may of course have different licenses.